 10) Clean up litter: Litter is often just tossed out car windows by people who think it’s no big deal.
 The reality is that littering has some severe consequences- including increased risk of injury due to littered glass shards, environmental damage from plastic pollution and landfills, and decreased property values

 Do you care about the environment, social justice, and animal rights?
 Here are some more awesome activism projects that will get your blood pumping.

-- The first project is called “Plant-A-Tree.”
-This program lets people plant trees all over the world with just one click of a mouse.
+The first project is called “Plant-A-Tree.”
+This program lets people plant trees worldwide with just one mouse click.

-- The next project is called “Sea Shepherd,” which protects marine wildlife from illegal fishing, poaching, and other destructive practices.
+The next project is called “Sea Shepherd,” protecting marine wildlife from illegal fishing, poaching, and other destructive practices.